Domestic terms and conditions

 Your contract consists of the application for supply you completed, the accompanying tariff guide, these "electricity and gas" terms and conditions and any document referred to in either document.
 We only supply the services to premises in Great Britain.

-Meaning of words and phrases used in this contract
+Meaning of words and phrases used in your contract

-In this contract, when the following words are shown in bold they have the meanings shown below.
+In your contract, when the following words are shown in bold they have the meanings shown below.

 |agent||Any person appointed by you or us to read, provide and / or maintain metering equipment or as a meter operator, data collector, data aggregator, meter asset provider or meter asset manager.|